 NOTE - keep your important personal information secret.
 Also, use extra security measures to make sure your main email could not be accessed by anyone but you!

 Site5 Review - Conclusion

 Not everything is perfect with Site5.
-The features are frugal at best, the panel has random errors and with all that, the price is not even close to start comparing to some inexpensive hosts, like Hostinger.
-Also, the diminishing customer service options are really quite disappointing – and the existing ones could use some improvement as well.
+The features are frugal at best and the panel has random errors.
+With all that, the price is not even close to start comparing to some inexpensive hosts, like Hostinger.
+Also, the customer service options are really disappointing and it could definitely use some improvement.

 However, this Site5 review shows some good things as well.
 In the USA, the performance is more than acceptable.
 Add that to very stable response times plus fairly rare downtimes, and everything starts looking quite alright.

 Site5 is attempting to be very simple.
 Its "no-thrills" approach can be appreciated.
 Yet some things need to be improved in order to be the best of the best.

 - Stable performance